slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-2/packetizer_raw_output.md

 Revise the (D)TLS definition in Section 2 to include both RFC6347 and RFC9147 (or otherwise clarify that both DTLS 1.2 and 1.3 are in scope).

+**Severity:** Medium
+  *Basis:* Expert analyses indicate that using two different normative references for DTLS creates ambiguity that may mislead implementers.

+**Confidence:** Medium

 ---

 ## Report 2: 9761-2-2